 The candidate TSS networks are output by the CN Generator.
-The Optimizer is an adaptation of the optimizer of [13] and is presented in [14] due to lack of space.
+The Optimizer is an adaptation of the optimizer of [16].
 It uses the schema information on the connection relations and the available statistics to generate the best Execution Plan that evaluates the set of candidate TSS networks.
+An important feature of the optimizer is that it exploits the common subexpression reusability opportunities among the candidate TSS networks as in CTSSN4 and CTSSN5 below.
+For example, an execution plan for the above set of candidate TSS networks is: